Home » 30 Minute Meals » Creamy Tuscan Chicken

 Close-up of a bowl filled with fettuccine and creamy Tuscan chicken with sauce, spinach, and sun-dried tomatoes.

 I don’t know about you, but one thing we nearly always have in the freezer, or can easily pick up from the store, is a few chicken breasts.
 They are endlessly versatile and so easy to make a meal from, even when you’re in a hurry.
-So, it stands to reason that I’m always on the lookout for new recipes to make full use of this humble staple!
+No wonder I am always on the lookout for new recipes to make full use of this humble staple and keep it interesting.

-And, while you could serve this plain or alongside nearly anything, I mean, pasta goes with it so well.
-Why fight it?
+Although you could serve this plain or alongside nearly anything, pasta goes with it so well.
+Why fight it, I say?
+The thick ribbons of pappardelle shown here are amazing.
+Tagliatelle, spaghetti, penne, rigatoni, or little farfalle bowties all are wonderful, too.

 A small coated cast iron skillet filled with creamy Tuscan chicken, just cooked.